sheng09/PHYS3070-2020/Week2/Lab1.md

-In this lab, we examine sets of digital seismograms recorded at different stations around the globe with the object of determining the epicenters and origin times of the earthquakes.
-(An epicenter is the projection point of the earthquake source on the earth’s surface; a hypocenter is the real location of the earthquake source.
+In this lab, we examine sets of digital seismograms recorded at different stations around the globe with the object of determining the epicenters and origin times of the earthquakes. (*An epicenter is the projection point of the earthquake source on the earth’s surface; a hypocenter is the real location of the earthquake source.
-The origin time of the earthquake is usually expressed as UTC.)
+The origin time of the earthquake is usually expressed as UTC*.)

 Please read the instructions in full before beginning.
 Note the helpful commands given in the Unix command and SAC intro sheets.

 # 1. Part I (20 points)
 Use Seismic Analysis Tool (*SAC*) to read in 3 components of